 - International wage disbursements eg BitWages, and many others

 - Truly anonymous projects and cryptocurrencies e.g. Monero, SkyCoin

 - Long-term storage of value e.g. Similar to Gold via DigixDAO, but far superior to Gold because it has immediate liquidity, easier to store and control, acceptable anywhere anytime

 - Disruption of the traditional VC model e.g. Blockchain Capital is a VC company which now allows you to trade your shares in it to anyone anytime, the legacy way of earning an ROI from a Series A/B/C funding rounds is to wait for an exit/acquisition/divestiture etc but that’s no longer true because now you can raise capital using an ICO and immediately be able to transfer your assets to someone else on the open, free economic market at a fraction of the cost with no restrictions.

 - Decentralized publication houses or Wikipedia sites e.g. Lunyr will reward academic peer reviews and effort

 Many of these projects already have working betas or alphas in production, it’s just that they most likely have not received a huge amount of publicity yet.
 There is an entirely new economic market being created.
 We are very bullish about the entire space as we have witnessed it grows from below $1B to $150B in just a few years.

-We hope you enjoyed this post, give us a shout via e-mail at firstname.lastname@example.org to discuss your unique needs.
+We hope you enjoyed this post, give us a shout via e-mail at email@example.com to discuss your unique recruiting and hiring needs to pursue these applications.
 We look forward to hearing from you!